Events

 Detailed Times/Hours: Open daily 9:30 - 5 pm

 This two-hour, two-mile ramble offers a complete overview of Lyndhurst’s historic landscape.
 This 67-acre Lower Westchester site reflects 180 years of grand estate living on the Hudson River.
-Visitors will stroll past specimen trees, including the majestic lindens for which the property was named, then walk through the Lord & Burnham greenhouse frame, rose and fern gardens, and enter the ruined swimming pool building.
+Visitors will stroll past specimen trees, including the majestic lindens for which the property was named, then walk through the Lord & Burnham greenhouse frame, rose and fern gardens, and gain exclusive access to the ruined swimming pool building.
 Walk along restored pathways to historic rockeries with spectacular views of the Hudson River.
+See the new pollinator garden designed by Hudson Valley landscape artist Paula Hayes, it forms a circular pattern, a mandala of plants, around the newly restored Overlook platform.
 The tour culminates inside the 1894 bowling pavilion with an exhibit dedicated to two women philanthropists.
+This rare tour of the Lyndhurst grounds is an excellent way to view this estate and enjoy the beautiful landscape!

 More...Free Sails with Ferry Sloops from Ossining